CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasClassProperties( resource:Object ):boolean
 ```

-Returns true if the object provided has the properties and functions of a Fragment object
+Returns true if the object provided has the properties and methods of a `Class.Fragment.Class` object.

 *Parameters*